Prescription Drug Crimes Lawyer West Windsor, NJ

 Types of Prescription Drug Crimes in East Windsor, NJ

-Prescription drug crimes in New Jersey are governed by a complex statutory scheme that involves a range of penalties that can be relatively minor or exceptionally harsh.
+New Jersey categorizes controlled dangerous substances (CDS) into five schedules, based on the substance’s currently accepted medicinal use, the drug’s potential for abuse, and the drug’s potential for causing addiction if it is abused.
+Prescription drug crimes in New Jersey are therefore governed by a complex statutory scheme that involves a range of penalties that can be relatively minor or exceptionally harsh, depending on the classification and schedule.
 Common prescription drugs that are abused in NJ include Adderall, Oxycodone, Percocet, Ritalin, Xanax, and Vicodin.
 Potential charges for misusing these and other prescription drugs can include:

 - Illegal Possession of Prescription Drugs: It is illegal in New Jersey to possess prescription drugs that were not prescribed by a doctor, dentist, or pharmacist.